swirlai/swirl-search/docs/Admin-Guide.md

 OPENAI_API_KEY=
 ```

-To configure a Swirl server to listen on a particular port, hostname, via HTTPS, etc., modify the `.env` file and then restart Swirl.
-There should never be a `.env` file in the Swirl repo, and when updating Swirl to a new version, no migration of these settings should be needed.
+To configure a SWIRL server to listen on a particular port, hostname, via HTTPS, etc., modify the `.env` file and then restart SWIRL.
+There should never be a `.env` file in the SWIRL repo, and when updating SWIRL to a new version, no migration of these settings should be needed.
 They remain in `.env`.

-The `SWIRL_EXPLAIN` item determines if Swirl will show the [explain structure](Developer-Guide.md#understand-the-explain-structure) or not.
+The `SWIRL_EXPLAIN` item determines if SWIRL will show the [explain structure](Developer-Guide.md#understand-the-explain-structure) or not.

 The `SECRET_KEY` is actually a [salt](https://en.wikipedia.org/wiki/Salt_(cryptography)) used by Django.
-Swirl recommends [generating a new one](https://docs.djangoproject.com/en/4.1/topics/signing/) for production use.
+SWIRL recommends [generating a new one](https://docs.djangoproject.com/en/4.1/topics/signing/) for production use.

-## Creating a Swirl Super User
+## Creating a SWIRL Super User

 To start over with a new database, delete or rename the `db.sqlite3` file.
 Then run this command: